clamity-toolbox/clamity-guide/docs/index.md

 interface with documentation in context so my tiny pea-brain doesn't have to memorize the zillions of ways things work and glue together.

-A browser front-ended service is in the planning stage.
+A browser front-ended service is in the ~~planning~~ dreaming stage.

 ## The Clamity CLI